FellowTraveler/flexiai/flexiai/examples/Instructions and functions examples/assistant_using_csv.md

+### Example of an Assistant Who Manipulates CSV Files

-# I made this instructions and the functions with this GPT: [FlexiAI - Instructions Assistant](https://chatgpt.com/g/g-yIbOAYp7G-flexiai-instructions-assistant)
+- I created these instructions and the functions using this GPT: [FlexiAI - Instructions Assistant](https://chatgpt.com/g/g-yIbOAYp7G-flexiai-instructions-assistant)

 ## Example Assistant